Looking for something to do?

 Blackburn Badminton Club

 The 40-member club plays Monday, Wednesday and Friday evenings at Glen Ogilvie School, 46 Centrepark.
 Junior badminton is held on Saturday afternoons for ages 9 to 16.
-For information go to http://blackburn.odba.ca or email email@example.com.
+For more information: Website: blackburn.odba.ca Email: firstname.lastname@example.org.

 Blackburn Ladies Ringette Scrimmage